aazaff/startLearn.R/intermediateConcepts.md

 Congratulations, you've written your first working function!
 You are now a true initiate into the wonderful world of computer science and R. Of course, there are a few improvements that we can make to this function.

-First, lets consider making the function more versatile, so that it can return phrases other than "hello, world.".
+First, let's consider making the function more versatile, so that it can return phrases other than "hello, world.".
 We'll do this by adding an **argument** to the function.
 We'll call this argument **Phrase**.
 Furthermore, we should also give the function a more versatile name, like **Print**, to reflect the more generic nature of the function.

 As a general rule all **objects** that you create in R, whether **functions**, **arguments**, or **data arrays**, should always have a name that is descriptive of what it does.
 Vague names like x or y should never be used (except in cases of famous math equations, like the slope of a line or a quadratic formula).

 ````
-# Write our function as outlined
+# Write a more general function function as outlined
 > Print<-function(Phrase) {
     return(Phrase)
     }